rtrp/osu-transport/users/woodsdou/index.md

 <img src="{{ site.url }}users/woodsdou/images/TP1Log.png" width="500">

 These oscillations can also be seen in problems with varying material cross sections.
 The image below is the solution to a heterogeneous problem with cross sections ranging several orders of magnitude, similar to thermal radiation transport problems of practical interest.
-Oscillations are primarily seen in highly a absorbing region.
+Oscillations are primarily seen in highly absorbing region.

 <img src="{{ site.url }}users/woodsdou/images/TP3.png" width="450">